The Middle Class Amendment

 We are at a critical point in the economic development of our mcapix1country.
 We can let our middle class society continue to decline.
 In doing so, we will erode both the foundation of our democracy and the engine of our economic growth.
 Or, we can make saving and rebuilding our middle class society an enduring, unequivocal legislative priority at all levels of government.

 We’ve tried the conventional legislative approach long enough without getting where we need to be.
 It is time to try something new.
-For me, that “something” is the Middle Class Amendment.
+For me, that “something” is the MC_Amendment 2009 final copy

 1.7 Section 1.
 CONSTITUTIONAL AMENDMENT PROPOSED.

-1.10Sec.
-13. The middle class being the mainstay of a strong economy and vibrant
+As a middle class society is the mainstay of a strong economy and

-Visit the website, read the organizing booklet and join the movement.
+Click on the link above (MC_Amendment 2009 final copy) and read the organizing booklet and join the movement.

 - President Barack Obama